schrauger/mint.com-customize-default-categories/README.md

 ## Purpose
 Mint does not natively let you remove any default categories or sub-categories, although you are free to add and remove any custom sub-categories you want.
 Since many built-in categories may not be applicable to your financial setup, this creates unnecessary clutter when organizing your transactions.
 If you don't own a business or do not have kids, for example, there is no logical need to have those options always show up in a list.

 This script gives you control over these built-in categories.
-You can hide any sub-categories and even top-level categories that you want.
+You can hide any sub-categories and even top-level categories that you do not wish to see.